-California's MCE and Golden State Clean Energy (GSCE) have teamed up on a solar initiative marking the start of a plan to deploy up to 20GW of solar and 20GW of storage capacity.
+California’s MCE and Golden State Clean Energy (GSCE) are partnering on a solar initiative, the first step in a broader plan to deploy up to 20GW of solar and 20GW of storage capacity.

 Valley Clean Infrastructure Plan Development Program

-The Valley Clean Infrastructure Plan seeks to repurpose up to 130,000 acres of drainage-impaired or water-challenged lands in Fresno County's Westlands Water District.
-As the largest agricultural water district in the US, covering 614,000 acres (2,400 square kilometres), the District supports the agricultural sector.
+This collaboration is part of the Valley Clean Infrastructure Plan, a development program designed to repurpose up to 130,000 acres of drainage-impaired or water-challenged land in Fresno County’s Westlands Water District.
+As the largest agricultural water district in the US, the District covers 614,000 acres (2,400 square kilometres) and supports a vast agricultural sector.

 MCE and GSCE Sign MOU for Up to 400 MW Solar

-MCE and GCSE have signed a memorandum of understanding (MOU) for a solar and battery energy storage system (BESS) project ranging from 200 to 400 MW.
-This BESS project will include either a 4-hour or 8-hour storage system.
-It is designed to help MCE fulfil its mid-term and long-term procurement goals, with a target commercial operation date (COD) set between 2028 and 2030.
+MCE and GSCE have signed a memorandum of understanding (MOU) for a solar and battery energy storage system (BESS) project of 200 to 400 MW.
+The project will include a 4- or 8-hour storage system and is designed to help MCE meet its mid- to long-term procurement goals, with a targeted commercial operation date (COD) between 2028 and 2030.

 “This agreement with Golden State Clean Energy allows MCE to be deeply involved in the planning process for these resources.
 The project could provide MCE with a valuable solar and storage project and is a unique opportunity to build something tailored to the needs of our customers and California as a whole,” said Vicken Kasarjian, MCE COO.